 The sleek lines, tilted windshields and rounded corners of modern race cars -- and passenger cars for that matter -- are designed to minimize drag.
 But the quest to engineer racecars with high net downforce sometimes leads to additional drag.
 The rear spoiler found on NASCAR vehicles is a case in point: It increases drag by distributing weight from the front to the back of the car [source: Circle Track].
 Aerodynamics remains a vibrant and young field of engineering, with many innovations still to come down the road.

-To keep up with the latest innovations in aerodynamics, visit the links on the next page.
+To keep up with the latest innovations in aerodynamics, visit the links below.